Prepare correctly to save Time, Money, and Frustration.

 Choosing the Appraiser

-Tactical Note: Hire us and we guarantee a Quick, Simple, Certified Equipment Appraisal that is Unbiased, Irrefutable, and Substantiated
+Tactical Note: Hire us, and we guarantee a Quick, Simple, Certified Equipment Appraisal that is Unbiased, Irrefutable, and Substantiated

-This topic is very time-consuming and frankly covers 3 chapters in our e-Book.
+This topic is very time-consuming and frankly covers 3 chapters in our eBook.
 We will try to give you the highlights here – please consider reading the e-Book though.

 Note: Nobody knows your equipment like you do.